d4t4s3c/NetScan/README.md

 # NetScan
-Rapid scanner, ports status: open
+Rapid scanner, ARP + ports status: open

 # ONLY USE FOR EDUCATIONAL PURPOSES